 Since the Reagan Administration took office, one million AFDC mothers and their children have been terminated from the program.
-Twenty states have raised out of pocket payments for recipients; 30 states have cut back benefits and/or eliminated child health assurance program which we have long supported.
+Twenty states have raised out of pocket payments for recipients; 30 states have cut back benefits and/or eliminated cost-effectaive benefits such as primary, preventive and ambulatory care.

-Last March the Administration proposed to require states to impose copayments for services and reduce federal matching payments, which would result in states which have been unable to absorb past budget cuts, further reducing benefits and
+Last March the Administration proposed to require states to impose copayments for services and reduce federal matching payments, which would result in states which have been unable to absorb past budget cuts, further reducing benefits and services.

-We are pleased that the budget compromise did not call for any reductions in Medicaid for fiscal year 1984 and would allow funding in next year's budget for a
+We are pleased that the budget compromise did not call for any reductions in Medicaid for fiscal year 1984 and would allow funding in next year's budget for a child health assurance program which we have long supported.